-This is my neatest handwriting.
-Without purposeful and legible handwriting, you may miss out on learning opportunities and underachieve academically.
+is my neatest han dwriting. nout purposeful ar nd legible handwriting, y ou may miss out on le arning opportunities and underachieve ac ademically

-Rewards for students
+Rewards for Students

-At Wath, we believe that positive behaviour and attitudes should be acknowledged, and we use a system to help ensure that students who are fulfilling the expectations around behaviour, attendance and punctuality receive appropriate rewards.
+At Wath Academy, we believe that positive behaviour and attitudes should be acknowledged, and we use a system to help ensure that students who are fulfilling the expectations around behaviour, attendance and punctuality receive appropriate rewards.

 Students can receive achievement points over the course of each day/week/term/year.
-Achievement points are linked to behavior, performance in lessons and conduct around the Academy site.
+Achievement points are linked to behaviour, performance in lessons and conduct around the Academy site.
 Each student can build achievement points for positive conduct/performance and points are deducted for negative behaviour.
-Each day the student's running total can be seen when they or their parent's log in to the Academy app.
+Each day the student's running total can be seen when they or their parent's log in to the ClassCharts App.
 When a student has built up enough points students can buy a Golden Ticket.
 Golden Ticket events, which are special events running each half term, allow students to take part in a range of exciting activities.
 Golden Tickets are available to redeem in the weeks running up to the event.

 Golden Ticket events are linked to E-Praise and provide an opportunity for us to celebrate the positive behaviour and achievements of our students.
 These events take place at the end of each half term and are open to all students who have built up enough E-Praise points to purchase a Golden Ticket.
-Activities range from access to inflatable assault courses, cinema experiences, swimming, ice skating and paddle boarding to name a few.
+Activities range from access to inflatable assault courses, cinema experiences, swimming, ice skating and paddle boarding to name but a few.
 The idea has been extremely popular since first introduced in 2019 and there is usually high demand.